kiali/kiali/kiali_internal_api.md

 ### <span id="status-info"></span> StatusInfo

+> StatusInfo statusInfo
-> This is used for returning a response of Kiali Status
+This is used for returning a response of Kiali Status